NWChemEx/TensorWrapper/docs/source/developer/design/sparsity.rst

    - Whether an element/range of elements is zero or not.
    - The fraction of zero elements (*i.e.*, the sparsity).
-   - Unions of sparsity objects.
+   - Unions of sparsity objects (for algorithm purposes and useful for building up the final sparsity).

 Not in Scope
 ============